mvysny/karibu-testing/karibu-testing-v10/README.md

 You will also need to add the Kotlin language support into your project, to at least compile the testing classes: [Setup Kotlin Using Gradle](https://kotlinlang.org/docs/reference/using-gradle.html).

-**WARNING**: On Java 13 and higher, Karibu-Testing does not work in the Vaadin 14 + npm mode.
+> **WARNING**: On Java 13 and higher, Karibu-Testing 1.1.x does not work with PolymerTemplates in the Vaadin 14 + npm mode.
 Please see [Issue 29](https://github.com/mvysny/karibu-testing/issues/29) for more details and for workarounds.
-Please vote on [Vaadin Flow Issue 6537](https://github.com/vaadin/flow/issues/6537) to get this fixed.
-Thank you.
+The workaround is to either use Vaadin 15 and Karibu-Testing 1.2.x, or downgrade Java to version 11, or don't use PolymerTemplates (they're going away anyway: [Vaadin Future](https://vaadin.com/blog/vaadin-15-and-beyond-an-insiders-look-at-vaadins-future) "All component instances will exist solely on the client-side" - so no `@Id`-references).

 ## Writing your first test